Edgbaston High Preparatory School

 With a curriculum designed to support and develop talent, and a focus on fostering a genuine joy in learning, EHS excels in balancing academic necessities with each pupil’s individual passions and needs.
 Everywhere here feels busy and productive, from the classrooms and the dance studios to the swimming pool.
 Everyone we spoke to, including our brilliant guides, talked about the enormous variety of options available to pupils.

 There is a dedicated prep school library as well as libraries for each year group, and a bookshop housed in a series of units.
 The school has bought all the books, which the girls buy using their established accounts (so they do a bit of maths too by working out the balance).
-Computing is woven into the curriculum, with two specialist IT suites for Years 1 to 2 and 3 to 6.
-We popped into a Year 6 class that was doing stop-motion animation, database work and spreadsheets.
+Computing is woven into the curriculum, with two specialist IT suites for Years 1 to 2 and 3 to 6 and, much to the delight of the pupils, a recent robotics spending spree has resulted in a new haul of coding equipment and some very fancy Sphero robots.
 Languages include French, Latin, Spanish and German, and there is a dedicated language room used by all.

 Regular assessments mean pupils get used to being tested in preparation for senior school.
 It’s another way that EHS really builds its girls’ confidence.
-We also love the academic challenges that are always on the go – it was based on World Chocolate Day on our visit.
+We also love the academic challenges that are always on the go – the learning surrounding World Chocolate Day sounded particularly enticing.

 Co-curricular

 There’s a fabulous range of competitive sports on offer, with teams in netball, tennis, rounders, swimming, athletics, cross-country and gymnastics (fixtures are generally on Saturdays or after school).
-Swimming is particularly popular, helped by the on-site pool.
-From Reception upwards, pupils have lessons termly, with lunchtime support sessions for those who are less confident.
-The school swim squad made it into the national finals of the English Schools Swimming Association last year.
-Netball is gaining in popularity too, which has led the school to set up a netball development squad in addition to the regular squad.
-The weekly clubs are well attended and last year they went on a residential weekend to Shrewsbury.
-Yoga classes see younger pupils doing ‘stories with poses’ and older ones practising ‘nature’ poses.
+Swimming is particularly popular, helped by the on-site pool and lessons are now offered right the way from kindergarten and nursery (the school swim squad made it into the national finals of the English Schools Swimming Association recently).
+Netball is also gaining in popularity, a trend which has led the school to set up a netball development squad in addition to the regular teams.
+The weekly clubs are well attended with sports related visits and residentials often par for the course whilst yoga classes see younger pupils doing ‘stories with poses’ and older ones practising ‘nature’ poses.

-There is a good range of clubs, covering everything from fencing and karate to gardening and Lego, as well as a few more academic options – Mandarin, thinking skills, French, history and classics.
-Mahjong club might soon join the mix too.
+There is a good range of clubs, covering everything from fencing and karate to mindfulness, coding, basketball and Lego, as well as a few more academic options – Mandarin, thinking skills, French, history and classics.
+Gardening club is tremendously popular, boosted by the PTA enhanced allotment which comes complete with raised beds, shed and apple orchard, leaving visitors to wonder if they have opened a magical gateway into the middle of Devon.

 There is an admirable emphasis on charity, with weekly donation drives alongside loads of specific fundraising events, from a ‘Pink Day’ for Breast Cancer Care to a readathon for sick and disabled children.